SUSE/doc-unversioned/trento/migration/sso-integration.md

 To use an existing SAML IDP, follow the next instrunctions to met the specific requirements.
 You need:

-1. Obtaining metadata content from the IDP
+1. Obtain metadata content from the IDP
-1. Start Trento to generate the certificates and get them
+1. Start Trento to generate the certificates and get them (SAML must be enabled for this)
 1. Provide the generated certificate to the IDP
 1. Configure SAML IDP and user profiles